This isn’t our first set of shop drawings. We’ve been partnering with timber frame-curious architects for 19+ years.

 You bet.
 We provide short timber samples so you and your client can see, smell, and feel the different species and textures before deciding.

-What can you expect from our shop drawings?
+What can I expect from your shop drawings?

 Click the sample shop drawings below to view them in a separate tab.

 We sure do.
-Our crew travels to the job site anywhere in the U.S. to install the timber frame, and we take pride in delivering safe, professional work on time.
+Our North Carolina crew travels to the job site anywhere in the U.S. to install the timber frame, and we take pride in delivering safe, professional work on time.

 Timber Frame Architect Resources